FAForever/wiki-pages/faf-version-guidelines.md

  - [Forum (svenni_badbwoi)](https://forum.faforever.com/topic/398/faf-version-gpg-unknown-inactive-author-map-rework)
  - [Forum (MadMax)](https://forum.faforever.com/topic/5869/faf-version-maps)

-> **Note:**  This [Indivudual Map Issue Documentation](https://ethercalc.net/kkn2yatyf4wq)  <span style="background-color: yellow">(future ticket system data base enties, with a similar requirements / columns !?)</span>  is intended for authorized `FAF version` map makers to track and resolve open reported issues as well as individual issues that arise during the map creation process.
-It provides details on how these issues have been resolved in specific map versions.
+> **Note:**  The [Indivudual Map Issue Documentation](https://ethercalc.net/kkn2yatyf4wq) provides an overview of all reported isses and deails on how these issues have been resolved in specific map versions.
+This documentation is intended for authorized `FAF version` map makers to track and resolve open reported map-related issues as well as individual issues that arise during the map creation process.
+<span style="background-color: yellow">(This documentation should be replaced and merged into the future ticket system data base enties, with similar requirements / columns)</span>

 ## 1.2 Report New Map Issues (Community Support) {#sec-1-2}